 Donald Gross is a Senior Advisor of ASG, helping clients solve problems and grow their business in Korea and East Asia.
 Mr. Gross has held a number of senior public and private sector positions in both the U.S. and Asia.

 He is also currently an adjunct fellow at the Pacific Forum CSIS, a non-profit foreign policy research institute affiliated with the Center for Strategic & International Studies.

-Mr. Gross held several U.S. government positions before returning to the private sector in 2000.
-From 1997 until 2000, he was senior advisor to the Under Secretary for International Security Affairs in the Department of State, where he developed diplomatic strategy toward East Asia and served in senior positions on U.S. delegations negotiating sensitive issues with China, Japan, South Korea and North Korea.
+Mr. Gross served as senior advisor to the Under Secretary for International Security Affairs in the Department of State in the Clinton Administration, where he developed diplomatic strategy toward East Asia, and served in leadership roles on U.S. delegations negotiating sensitive issues with China, Japan, South Korea, and North Korea.

-Prior to joining the State Department, he was counselor and senior policy advisor of the U.S. Arms Control & Disarmament Agency from 1994 to 1997 and director of legislative affairs at the National Security Council in the White House from 1993 to 1994.
+Previously, he was counselor and senior policy advisor at the U.S. Arms Control & Disarmament Agency and director of legislative affairs at the National Security Council in the White House during President Clinton’s first term.

-Before and immediately after his government service, Mr. Gross practiced law in New York, Washington, DC, and Seoul, Korea.
+Mr. Gross has practiced law in New York, Washington, DC, and Seoul, Korea.
 He began his career as a journalist with the New Orleans Times-Picayune and later served as a speechwriter and senior issues advisor on several presidential campaigns.

 Mr. Gross speaks Korean.